HugStickers/iMessage/README.md

 And [this on Medium](https://medium.com/swiftist/wireless-debugging-xcode-b6e98e26e022) has instructions for testing (wirelessly!) on a real iOS device.

+### It's not working!
+I don't see any stickers when I open it on my phone!

+Yes, I had this issue too.
+Make sure your phone trusts your Apple account.

+Settings > General > Device Management > (your developer id here)

+Click "Trust"

 ## Is it on the App Store?

 Not yet.
 I've not paid Apple the $$$ for the privilidge.